nowinoa/README-Maker/README.md

 :point_right:  https://www.youtube.com/watch?v=UbniF_HYjok&t=1090s  :point_left:

 ## Credits
-Created by <a href="https://github.com/github">Ainhoa Prada</a>
+Created by <a href="https://github.com/nowinoa">Ainhoa Prada</a>

+## License
+This project is under MIT license

 ## Tests
- Yes, to use the test please write npm install jest
+You need to download it from github.
+Also, you will need to install and init npm module, after installation you can open a new terminal and type node index.js to run the program

 ## Questions
-For any questions or issues please contact me on noooa@gmail.com
+For any questions or issues feel free to contact me at: nowi@gmail.com

-## More Projects
-Discover my skills and experience - explore my GitHub profile for more https://github.com/github :computer:
+To explore more about my projects visit my profile <a href="https://github.com/nowinoa">Ainhoa Prada :computer:</a>

+© 2023 Ainhoa Prada.
+Confidential and Proprietary.
+All Rights Reserved.